muratk5n/thirdwave/en/README.md

 ---

-This was a game concocted for certain goals..
+This was a game concocted for specific goals..
 Fans cheering for either side vehemently were either idiots, or in it for the money.

 ".. [the plan would] allow Clinton to 'push [Reps] to the right' on .. issues like gun control and a woman's right to choose"